code-stan/code-stan/README.md

 Junior Frontend Developer
 -------------------------

-I'm an aspiring Full Stack Web and Javascript developer and a Frontend web developer currently.
+I'm an aspiring Full Stack Web and Javascript Developer and a Frontend Web Developer currently.
 I am proficient in HTML, CSS, SASS and Javascript

 * 🌍  I'm based in Nigeria